Klagarge/BachelorThesis-OTSecurity/02-main/05-replay.typ

   ]
 )

 The #gls("flipper") seems unable to detect the correct type of frequency modulation.
 Upon closer examination of the firmware, it was discovered that the `FM476` preset is configured only for #gls("2fsk") modulation.
 While a brief effort was made to add a configuration setting for #gls("2gfsk") with a 50 kHz deviation, the limited time remaining for the thesis made it impractical to proceed.
-Configuring this would require a detailed understanding of the CC1101 chip's register settings, a complex task requiring in-depth knowledge of the chip's datasheet.
+Configuring this would require a detailed understanding of the *CC1101* chip's register settings, a complex task requiring in-depth knowledge of the chip's datasheet.

 Given these challenges, it was decided to proceed with Plan B.

 = Attack on basic 433 MHz transceiver
 Instead of using a complete protocol like #gls("wmbus"), a basic 433 MHz transceiver can be employed for the replay attack scenario.
 This approach is simpler and effectively simulates a garage door and its remote control.
 In this thesis, a basic #gls("ook") transceiver from `M5Stack` is used.
-The setup consists of two chips: a transmitter (`SYN115`) and a receiver (`SYN513R`). #gls("ook") modulation, the simplest form of #gls("ask"), represents digital data by the presence or absence of a carrier wave.
+The setup consists of two chips: a transmitter (`SYN115`) and a receiver (`SYN513R`). #gls("ook", long: true) modulation, the simplest form of #gls("ask", long: true), represents digital data by the presence or absence of a carrier wave.

 The transceiver emits a signal at 433.92 MHz when a signal is present on its data pin and nothing when the data pin is low.
 A challenge with the receiver is detecting a varying signal; if no signal is detected, it amplifies the noise until it perceives sufficient variation to consider it as a signal.
 Similarly, if the signal is present for too long, the receiver reduces amplification, mistaking noise variations for the signal.